GHTaarn/DeepEquals.jl/README.md

 [StructEquality.jl](https://github.com/jolin-io/StructEquality.jl) is a good package for generating `==`, `isequal` and `isapprox` methods for structs.
-`EqualsByField.jl` is preferable when one wishes to do specialised comparisons that do not easily translate to `==`, `isequal` or `isapprox`.
+`DeepEquals.jl` is preferable when one wishes to do specialised comparisons that do not easily translate to `==`, `isequal` or `isapprox`.